Alanis Morissette: Advocacy and philanthropy

+Jagged Little Pill adaptations

+In May 2018, the American Repertory Theater (Cambridge, Massachusetts) premiered Jagged Little Pill, a musical with music by Morissette and Glen Ballard, lyrics by Morissette, book by Diablo Cody, and directed by Diane Paulus.
+Jagged, a documentary film about Morissette and Jagged Little Pill by filmmaker Alison Klayman, premiered at the 2021 Toronto International Film Festival before airing on HBO as part of the Music Box series of documentary films about music history.

+Journalism and podcasts

 In October 2015, Conversation with Alanis Morissette features conversations with different individuals from different schools and walks of life discussing everything from psychology to art to spirituality to design to health and well-being, to relationships (whether they be romantic or colleagueship or parent with children relationships).
 The monthly podcast is currently available to download on iTunes and free to listen to on YouTube.
 In January 2016, she began a short-lived advice column in The Guardian newspaper.

-In May 2018, the American Repertory Theater (Cambridge, Massachusetts) premiered Jagged Little Pill, a musical with music by Morissette and Glen Ballard, lyrics by Morissette, book by Diablo Cody, and directed by Diane Paulus.

-Jagged, a documentary film about Morissette and Jagged Little Pill by filmmaker Alison Klayman, premiered at the 2021 Toronto International Film Festival before airing on HBO as part of the Music Box series of documentary films about music history.

 Personal life

-Morissette was raised in a devout Roman Catholic family in Canada.
+Morissette was raised in a devout Catholic family in Canada.
 She became a US citizen in 2005, while retaining her Canadian citizenship.
-Morissette has since then been practising Buddhism.
+She has been a practising Buddhist for many years.

 Throughout her teen years and 20s, Morissette had depression and various eating disorders.
 She recovered from them and started to eat a healthier diet.
 In 2009, she ran a marathon promoting awareness for the National Eating Disorders Association.
+In a 2024 interview, she told the New York Times that she works out with 15-to-20 pound kettle weights while on tour.

-In the 2021 documentary Jagged, Morissette said men committed statutory rape offenses against her when she was 15 years old.
+In the 2021 documentary Jagged, Morissette said men committed statutory rape offences against her when she was 15 years old.

-Over seven years, Morissette's business manager Jonathan Schwartz stole over $5 million from her.
+Over seven years, Morissette's business manager, Jonathan Schwartz, stole over $5 million from her.
 He confessed to doing so in April 2017 and was sentenced to six years in prison.

 On October 22, 2019, Morissette shared her nearly decade-long experience with postpartum depression on CBS This Morning.

 In 1996, Morissette bought a home in Brentwood, Los Angeles.
 She also had an apartment in Ottawa and a home in Malibu, the latter of which was partially destroyed in the Woolsey Fire.
-In 2019, she and her family moved to Northern California; she said in an interview with The New York Times that she was "finally done with living in Los Angeles".
+In 2019, she and her family moved to Olympic Valley, California; she said in an interview with The New York Times that she was "finally done with living in Los Angeles".

 Relationships

 Morissette dated actor and comedian Dave Coulier for a short time in the early 1990s.
-In a 2008 interview, Coulier said he was the ex-boyfriend who inspired Morissette's song "You Oughta Know"; Morissette has not commented on the subject of the song.

-Morissette met Canadian actor Ryan Reynolds at Drew Barrymore's birthday party in 2002, and the couple began dating soon afterwards.
+Morissette met actor Ryan Reynolds at Drew Barrymore's birthday party in 2002, and they began dating soon afterwards.
 They announced their engagement in June 2004.
-In February 2007, representatives for Morissette and Reynolds announced they had decided to end their engagement.
-Morissette has said that her album Flavors of Entanglement was created out of her grief after the breakup, saying "it was cathartic."
+In February 2007, representatives for them announced they had decided to end their engagement.

 On May 22, 2010, Morissette married rapper Mario "Souleye" Treadway in a private ceremony at their Los Angeles home.
-The couple have three children: son Ever born in 2010; daughter Onyx born in 2016;
+They have three children.